zuplo/docs/docs/articles/support.md

 ### Private Discord/Slack Channel

-Enterprise support contracts can chat directly with the Zuplo team in a private Discord or Slack channel.
+Enterprise support contracts can optionally chat directly with the Zuplo team in a private Discord or Slack channel.
 These channels are useful for posting feature requests, asking questions, or general troubleshooting.
+Contact sales for more info.

 :::caution